Interpret Your Data

 Kentucky's Water Quality Standards apply to more frequent sampling than is conducted by Watershed Watch.

 NOTE: CFU refers to “colony forming units”, whereas MPN refers to “most probable number”.
-The difference is that CFU/100ml is the actual count from the surface of a plate, and MPN/100ml is a statistical probability of the number of organisms (American Public Health 2012)
+The difference is that CFU/100ml is the actual count, and MPN/100ml is a statistical probability of the number of organisms (American Public Health 2012)

 Watershed Watch Data Portal

-The data portal provides public access to all sampling results collected by Watershed Watch volunteers in the Kentucky River Basin, as well as throughout the rest of Kentucky.
+The data portal provides public access to all sampling results collected by Watershed Watch volunteers through 2023.
 The site is managed and updated by the Kentucky Geological Survey for the benefit of the Watershed Watch organization and the general public.